 I have to say, pictures can’t do this place justice.
 Leavenworth during the holiday season is simply gorgeous.
 With over half a million twinkling lights adorning the village core all the way through Valentine’s Day weekend, it’s a winter wonderland that even the most hardened of scrooges can’t deny.

 Just to be clear, Leavenworth is lovely all year round with activities for every member of the family to enjoy.
 However, we were there only briefly in the winter and so our suggestions are cold-season specific.
 So willkommen and hope you find our recommendations of winter activities in Leavenworth with kids useful.
-If you’ve been to this Bavarian Village before, we’d love to hear about your experience in the comments section below.

 Join in on the Icefest Activities